Adlai-1/Food-Delivery-API/README.md

 where "6493" is a User's ID and "6495d0" is a Resturant's ID *Expected Output: {"message": "Order created!"}

-### '/order/status/:orderId' -> Is used to check the status of an order
+### '/order/status/:orderId' -> Is used to check the status of an order.
 * Route Path -> '/order/status/:orderId'
 * Request URL -> http://localhost:5000/order/status/34
 where orderId = 34